Niinnoo/text_your_iot_device_project/README.md

 ## Setting Up the Dongle

-1. **Before setting up, make sure there are no other devices connected to the PC.**
+1. **Before setting up, make sure there are no other devices connected to the PC and the dongle is plugged in.**
 2. Clone the repository:
    ```sh
    git clone https://github.com/AllRIOT/RIOT.git